 Riak CS Enterprise

 In Riak CS, large objects are broken into blocks and streamed to the underlying Riak cluster on write, where they are replicated for high availability (3 replicas by default).
 A manifest for each object is maintained so that blocks can be retrieved from the cluster and the full object presented to clients.
-For multi-site replication in Riak CS, global information for users, bucket information and manifests are streamed in real time from a primary implementation to a secondary site so global state is maintained across locations.
+For multi-site replication in Riak CS, global information for users, bucket information, and manifests are streamed in real time from a primary implementation to a secondary site so that global state is maintained across locations.
 Objects can then be replicated in either fullsync or realtime sync mode.

-In a fullsync operation, objects are replicated from a primary Riak CS implementation to a secondary site on a configurable interval - the default is 6 hours.
+In a fullsync operation, objects are replicated from a primary Riak CS implementation to a secondary site on a configurable interval—the default is 6 hours.
 In fullsync replication, each cluster computes a hash for each key’s block value.
 Key/block pairs are compared, and the primary site streams any missing blocks or updates needed to the secondary site.

 Realtime sync is triggered when an update is sent from a client to a primary Riak CS implementation.
 Once replicated in the first location, the updates are streamed in real time to the secondary site.
 But what happens if a client requests an object from the secondary cluster and not all of its blocks have been replicated to that cluster?
 With Riak multi-site replication, the secondary cluster will request any missing blocks from the primary cluster so that the client can be served.